Pacmard/VKBot/README.md

 You can donate me by this link: https://www.donationalerts.com/r/pacmard

-# How to get help with bot
+# How to get help with a bot

 Create Issue in those repository, i'll answer as soon as I can